Moffran/calibrated_explanations/docs/getting_started.md

 counterfactual_explanations = explainer.explain_counterfactual(X_test)
 ```

 Counterfactuals are also visualized using the `plot_all`.
-Plotting an individual counterfactual explanation is done using `plot_counterfactual`, submitting the index to plot.
+Plotting an individual counterfactual explanation is done using `plot_explanation`, submitting the index to plot.
 Adding or removing conjunctions is done as before.

 ```python
 counterfactual_explanations.plot_all()